RobertZetterlund/intro-to-ai/assignment3/report.md

-### Can you change the data to get better results?
+### Can you change the data to get better results? - Robert
 <!--d.
 Can you change the data to get better results (or the same results in a simpler
 way)?
 (Hint: since both phi and psi are periodic attributes, you can think of shifting/translating them by some value and then use the modulo operation.)
 -->